TeamLapen/Werewolves/docs/wiki/troubleshooting.md

 When rendering the werewolf model in 3rd person the game crashes

 ### java.lang.IncompatibleClassChangeError:
-`java.lang.IncompatibleClassChangeError: class de.teamlapen.werewolves.client.model.geom.InvisibleModelPart`
-this error is not caused by Werewolves.
-It is only a bug in Forge why this is shown.
-To find the actual error you need to take a look at the `debug.log` found in your logs folder.
-Just search for `IncompatibleClassChangeError` and look above the error to find the real cause.
-If you are using the curseforge client and do not find a `debug.log` file make sure to enable the logging in the Minecraft setting
+This is not an actual bug in Werewolves, it is mere a bug in forge that shows this instead of the real bug.
+To find out what is wrong first make sure all Werewolves requirements are met:
+- use the latest version of Forge
+- use the latest version of Vampirism

+If your issue is not resolved there are two ways to continue:
+1. Remove Werewolves and restart the game and fix all issues the game shows you and re-add Werewolves once the game starts into the main menu.
+Then the issue should be fixed.
+If the issue is not fixed or the game does not show you any issues in the first place go to 2.
+2. For this way you need to take a look at the `debug.log`, which will tell you what exactly is wrong.
+You can find it in the [logs folder of your minecraft instance](https://help.ggservers.com/en-us/article/where-to-find-client-side-logs-7upje9/)
+(If there is no `debug.log` or it only contains a few lines, and you use the Curseforge launcher, make sure to enable the logging the Minecraft Settings and crash the game again)
+Once you have the `debug.log` file, then you can search in it for `net.minecraftforge.fml.ModLoadingException`.
+Take a look at the text the line shows and fix your minecraft installation accordingly.
+If you do not know what to do with the `debug.log` you can send it to us (__DO NOT__ post some lines of the log file, put the entire log file)

 ## Crash-report - If your game crashes we do NEED a crash-report
 If the issue is not know we can not help you when we do not know that happened.
 We __NEED__ the crash-report to determine what crashed.
 If you do not provide one we __WILL__ ask for it.